1-Page

 Since the public offering, the company lost more than 96% of its value, slipping to less than 20¢ AUD per share.
 The Motley Fool described the crash as "what happens when companies spend heavily and can't generate sales."

 History

-In 2002, Patrick G. Riley published "The One-Page Proposal'" which described how the founder succeeded in helping businesses around the world using one-page proposals.
+In 2002, Patrick G. Riley published The One-Page Proposal which described how the founder succeeded in helping businesses around the world using one-page proposals.
 In 2011, Patrick G. Riley and Joanna Weidenmiller co-founded 1-Page based on the approach and founding principles of the book.

-Between 2012 and 2013 the company raised USD 3m from Silicon Valley based Venture Capitalist funds led by Blumberg Capital as well as Angel investors.
+Between 2012 and 2013 the company raised $3 million from Silicon Valley–based venture capital funds led by Blumberg Capital as well as Angel investors.
 In April 2014 the company completed a successful reverse take-over of ASX-listed Intermet Resources, which led to the public listing of 1-Page on the ASX on 15 October.
-During the IPO roadshow 1-Page raised USD 8.5m.

-The company’s shares surged 70 per cent on its first day of trade as investors flocked to the first US tech start-up to list on the Australian Securities Exchange.
+During the IPO roadshow 1-Page raised $8.5M.
+The company’s shares surged 70 per cent on its first day of trade as investors flocked to the first US tech start-up to list on the ASX.
+It was delisted from the ASX in September 2018.